This page on Black River history is a personal one for me.

 We are not sure how much of a town existed at the mouth of what was called the Rio Caobana (Mahogany River, changed by the British to Black River) during the time of Spanish settlement.
 In this period of Black River history, the Spanish in the area mainly occupied the Pedro Plains adjoining the Black River basin.
 There they established large cattle ranches called hatos.

 Soon after the English captured the island in 1655, they took possession of the Spanish ranches on the Pedro Plains, and began to populate the Black River basin.
-The town established at the mouth of the river was called Gravesend, as the swampy conditions and the attendant mosquitoes gave rise to malaria and cholera, which caused new arrivals to die in droves.
+The town established at the mouth of the river was named Black River, then changed to Gravesend.
+The swampy conditions and the attendant mosquitoes gave rise to malaria and cholera, which caused new arrivals to die in droves.
 These days, we try to treat our tourists better!

 Logwood was introduced into Jamaica by Henry Barham of St. Elizabeth in 1715.
 It became a well established crop in the Black River basin and surrounding areas by the middle of the 1700's, and fuelled the prosperity of Gravesend, and another town further upstream, Lacovia.